Featuring Guest Author: Crystal Schulz, Loan Officer What Are Jumbo Loans? When looking around for…

 Credit scores seek to answer five questions for lenders.

-- What is your outstanding debt? — A conservative use of credit is generally preferred by lenders, so credit agencies compare your outstanding debts to your credit limits.
-If you are too close to your limit, it will likely have a negative impact on your credit score.
+- What is your outstanding debt? — Lenders generally prefer that borrowers conservatively use their credit, prompting credit agencies to compare your outstanding debts to your credit limits.
+If you are too close to your limit, it will likely harm your credit score.

-- How long is your credit history? — A short credit history doesn’t always give an accurate portrait of what the client is like as a borrower, so it can have a negative impact on your score.
-However, on-time payments and low balances can offset this because they help establish your reliability.
+- How long is your credit history? — A short credit history doesn’t always give an accurate portrait of what the client is like as a borrower, so it can harm your score.
+However, on-time payments and low balances can-850 offset this because they help establish your reliability.

-- Have you applied for new credit recently — If you apply for several new accounts in a short period of time, it suggests that you might not be thinking about your long-term financial situation.
+- Have you applied for new credit recently — If you apply for several new accounts in a short period, it may suggest that you might not be thinking about your long-term financial situation.
 Because this can make a borrower look unpredictable, this will usually lower a credit score.

-- How many and what types of credit accounts do you have? — Having too many credit lines open at once can have a negative effect on your credit score, but did you know that this applies to the type of credit as well?
-The most important aspect is whether or not your credit is manageable, but if you have several different credit cards or installment loans, then that can hurt your score.
+- How many and what types of credit accounts do you have? — Having too many credit lines open at once can harm your credit score, but did you know that this applies to the type of credit as well?
+The most critical aspect is whether or not your credit is manageable, but if you have several different credit cards or installment loans, then that can hurt your score.

 Request and Review Your Credit Report